 The US government has warned that it “will not hesitate” to punish foreign companies that violate sanctions set to be re-imposed on Iran.
 This pronouncement is likely to increase tensions between the EU and the US.
 The initial round of US sanctions against Iran will come back into effect on 4 August 2018.
 These target Iran’s automotive sector as well as trade in gold and other key metals.
 Later in the year, on 4 November, further sanctions will also snap back.
 These are aimed at Iran’s energy sector and the Iranian central bank.
 In May, President Trump withdrew from the Joint Comprehensive Plan of Action — the Iran nuclear deal.
 European countries who negotiated the deal are keen to continue doing business with Iran.
 Germany, France and the United Kingdom have promised to work with Iran to keep the deal in place.
 You can read more on this at Politico.

 In 2014, an international bank hit the headlines for being the recipient of the largest ever penalty issued by the US Treasury Department’s Office of Foreign Assets Control.
 The amount?
 An impressive $8.9 billion for non-compliance with sanctions against Cuba, Iran and Syria.
 Financial trade compliance is a time-consuming as well as labor intensive task.
 Banks and financial institutions are must comply with a vast number of regulations.
 These aim to prevent terrorism financing, criminal activity and the proliferation of nuclear weapons.
-For a quick guide to financial trade compliance risks, see our infographic.
 For a detailed report, please see The High Cost of Financial Compliance Violations.